ps-tuebingen-courses/pl1-lecture-notes/src/17-first-class-continuations/first-class-continuations.md

 construct and also use it for application of continuations.

 This means that we will need a case distinction in our interpreter whether the function argument is a closure or a continuation.
 Let's now study the interpreter for our new language.
-The branches for Num, Id, Add, and Fun are straightforward applications of the
+The branches for `Num`, `Id`, `Add`, and `Fun` are straightforward applications of the
 CPS transformation technique we already know.

 ```scala mdoc